carsoncole/scout-popcorn/README.md

 - config.application_name = 'Corn Cub'
 - config.allow_for_multiple_units = false

+If you want to run the application for just one Scout unit, change 'config.allow_for_multiple_unit' to 'true'.

 ## How to

 This application can be used for one or many Scout units.